VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Usage
 =====

-After installing the Master Driver and loading driver configs into the config store, the installed drivers begin polling and JSON-RPC endpoints become usable.
+After installing the Platform Driver and loading driver configs into the config store, the installed drivers begin polling and JSON-RPC endpoints become usable.